- Online shopping presents risks, which include common scams like phishing, fake website fraud and phony tech support.

 - Set up fraud and spending alerts: Bank and credit card accounts often allow you to set up alerts for your own protection.
-Activate fraud alerts wherever available and set up alerts for when you’ve been charged above certain amounts, too.
+Activate fraud alerts wherever available.
+Set up alerts for charges above certain dollar amounts.

-- Check emails and websites for red flags: Warning signs can include things like spelling and grammatical mistakes, as well as unnecessarily urgent payment timelines.
+- Check emails and websites for red flags: Warning signs can include spelling and grammatical mistakes, along with unnecessarily urgent payment timelines.

 - Be suspicious when asked for personal information: Unless you initiated contact with a trusted party, avoid providing personal information.
 Unsolicited requests for this information should be denied.

 Visit our Security and Fraud Prevention Center to learn more about protecting yourself against fraud.